Frequently Asked Questions

 Is it legal to for me to reuse graphs and data from Historical Statistics?

 Authorized users may (under the terms of an Institutional or Consortium Site License) electronically save and/or print out individual graphs and tables, for personal use only.
-Individual pay-per-view users may purchase tables, and download and create graphs from them, again for personal use only.
 Such materials may not be further copied, distributed, or circulated in any way other than as may be allowed for in the relevant Site License (e.g. for course packs within the same institution).

 What is the interval of a graph?